Peer Support Training – Now available via zoom!

 Training for Peer Support Trainers – Three day training

-Read Anne’s LinkedIn article on her reflections of the Training for Peer Support Trainers: You are not alone: how Training for Peer Support Trainers promotes inclusivity, belonging and connection.
+Read Anne’s LinkedIn article on her reflections on Connect Peer Support Training for Peer Support Trainers: You are not alone: how Training for Peer Support Trainers promotes inclusivity, belonging and connection.

 Day One – Setting up Peer Support in your Institution